 Another Evening with author David Nolan

 Local writer, broadcaster and ‘King of Manc Noir’, David Nolan, was a big hit last year when he discussed his first novel ‘Black Moss’ and his other writing with David Prior of Altrincham Today.
-The two Davids are back for 2020, this time to talk about David Nolan’s ‘difficult’ second novel.
+David Nolan is back for 2020, this time to talk about his ‘difficult’ second novel.
 It’s finished but will it find a publisher?
-All will be revealed on the 5th of May!
+All will be revealed on the 1st of October!
+Free event.
+Register here

 An Evening of Flash Fiction with Sarah-Clare Conlon

-The evening will be hosted by author and Buzzcocks fan, C D Rose, who was the driving force behind ‘Love Bites’ an anthology of short stories inspired by Manchester band, ‘ Buzzcocks’.
-He will be reading stories from the anthology and inviting audience members to share their own stories of this iconic band.
+The evening will be hosted by author and Buzzcocks fan, C. D. Rose, who was the driving force behind ‘Love Bites’ an anthology of short stories inspired by Manchester band, ‘ Buzzcocks’.
+Free event.
+Register here.

 High street bookshops are full of books from a small number of large mainstream publishers, most based in London.
 However, the North West is home to a great variety of small independent publishers producing great work by little known and emerging authors.
 Our independent publisher week will feature some of these smaller publishing houses for local people to discover fantastic work by them.